release-engineering/pom-manipulation-ext/README.md

     mvn install -DstrictAlignment=true -DstrictViolationFails=true

 This will cause the build to fail with a ManipulationException, and prevent the extension from rewriting any POM files.

+:large_blue_circle: Note that for dependency exclusions they will not work if the dependency uses a version property that has been changed by another dependency modification.
+Explicit version override will overwrite the property value though.

 ### Dependency Property Injection